Call for SPRING 2023 Applications: NAFSA NGO Youth Delegate at the United Nations (2 positions open)

-- Attending (3) monthly virtual or in person (as allowed) NGO briefings in NYC at the UN, organized by the UN Department of Global Communications (DGC) and writing a brief summary on NAFSA blog to be shared with NAFSA community
+- Attend monthly virtual or in person (as allowed) NGO briefings/events in NYC at the UN, organized by the UN Department of Global Communications (DGC) and write a brief summary on NAFSA blog to be shared with NAFSA community

-- Meeting with members of the NAFSA UN rep team to strategize UN/NGO youth engagement activities and programs
+- Meet with members of the NAFSA UN rep team to strategize UN/NGO youth engagement activities and programs

-- Participating in planning events virtually or at UN (as allowed) and networking with other UN NGO youth representatives at the UN
+- Participate in planning events virtually or at UN (as allowed) and networking with other UN NGO youth representatives at the UN

-- Working approx 5-10 hours (flexible) a week with NAFSA NGO UN representatives to help run a virtual UN/NGO Canvas course and participating in UN-NGO virtual or in person (as able) committee meetings & events
+- Work approx 5-10 hours (flexible) monthly with NAFSA NGO UN representatives to help with various activities including a virtual NGO/UN e-learning course, participating in UN-NGO virtual or in person (as able) committee meetings & events

-- Updating social media for NAFSA UN Member Interest Group members via Facebook, email listserve posting UN meetings/events and information
+- Update social media for NAFSA UN Member Interest Group members via Facebook, email listserve posting UN meetings/events and UN related information

 - Act as an ambassador to student visitors at the UN, meet them at UN, escort them into UN for Thursday NGO briefings/events, encourage guests to write articles for blog, share photos, spread the word to academic community about unique opportunity to go to UN through NAFSA.

-For this position, applicants must be between 18- 32 years old (UN rule) and enrolled in a graduate or undergraduate program while serving in this role.
+For this position, youth applicants must be between 18- 32 years old (according to the UN General Assembly definition of youth) and enrolled in a graduate or undergraduate program while serving in this role.
 Ideally applicants live in or close to New York City so that transportation to and from the UN is reasonable and manageable.
 No stipend or remuneration is offered for this position.
 Youth delegates are expected to be self-starters, mature, ability to work with minimal supervision, culturally competent, dedicated, have a diplomatic personal style, excellent writing and communication/social media skills, as well as the ability to work collaboratively with peers, senior NGO reps, UN officials and others.
 Fluency in another language helpful but not required.